12 Angry Men

 Kubrick has in mind the fall of France and musters his forces to defend the position.
 Lumet neutralizes this theme in a hysterical outburst on “Queen Victoria’s toy soldiers”, he has another kettle of fish, and where Kubrick has a competent officer bewrayed by the general staff, Lumet has a particular subset of the army undone by a raw subordinate.

-The theme is making soldiers, out of Gung Ho and The Way Ahead and The DI, looking forward to MASH and Full Metal Jacket.
+The theme is making soldiers, out of Enright’s Gung Ho! and Reed’s The Way Ahead and Jack Webb’s The D.I., looking forward to Altman’s MASH and Kubrick’s Full Metal Jacket.
 The basis is laid in the opening scenes that begin with a remarkable stunt by the camera crane, leaving no tracks and traversing a barbed-wire fence (cf. Hitchcock’s Rope), followed by an intricate long take as the RSM greets his five new prisoners.
 The Hill is as tightly composed as Frankenheimer’s The Train, which has led critics and casual observers to find error where none exists.
 Crowther badly misses the later stage of Ossie Davis’s character, for example, as “implausible”.
 The one true hero of the piece is the medical officer (Michael Redgrave), who conquers his fear to report Staff Williams (Ian Hendry) to the area commander.
 The nominal protagonist is “a broken sergeant major” (Sean Connery) in for breaking his Major’s face and disobeying suicidal orders that subsequently killed all his men.

 The RSM (Harry Andrews) who effectively runs the punishment camp is an extraordinarily capable non-commissioned officer with a real grasp of his duties and an ability to perform them.
 Two soldiers caught “away” in Cairo are “doubled out” after serving their time and shake each other’s hand, restored to the ranks.
 Staff Williams proves himself by drinking the RSM under the cot heroically, and then by brutalizing the prisoners.
 One of them dies, a rear-echelon desk man, the RSM errs by salvaging his command in a whitewash.